Top 10 Of Motorcycle Crashes & How To Avoid Them

 What You Can Do

-The most important thing you can do to increase your safety under these conditions is to invest in a quality set of tires.
-With these tires, your bike will better handle wet and cold roads.
-You should also be sure to reduce your speed and remain in control of your bike.
+Using well-maintained, high-quality tires may help improve safety when riding in wet or cold conditions.
+Reduce your speed and remain in control of your bike.
 Whatever you do, do not panic.
 Keep your eye on the road to avoid obstacles.

-Even utility hole covers will be slippery when the roads are wet.
-Be watchful for other fluids on the roadway, and if you see a substance reflecting rainbow-like colors, do your best to move out of the way safely, as it is probably oil.
+Even utility hole covers can be slippery when the roads are wet.
+Be watchful for other fluids on the roadway, and if you see a substance reflecting rainbow-like colors, move out of the way safely, as it is probably oil.
 Road conditions are usually the worst during the first hour after a rainstorm, as this is when oil is floating on top of the water.

 If possible, delay going anywhere on your bike to avoid riding during that hour.
 Take a coffee break if you need to.
 In bad weather, reduced visibility is also typical.
 Keep in mind that other vehicles also need more response time and distance to stop if visibility is poor.